levinine/functional-tests/readme.md

 >- [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
 >- [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/)
 >
->As Docker for Desktop is **paid** software now, instead of it you can setup and start minikube using bellow guides:
+>As Docker for Desktop is **paid** software now, instead of it you can set up and start minikube using bellow guides:
 >
 >- [Minikube Setup for Windows](/docs/minikube-setup-windows.md)
 >- [Minikube Setup for Mac](/docs/minikube-setup-mac.md)